WELCOME

 Alexis Walker

 Alexis is a behavior specialist, educational leader, special education teacher, and life-long problem solver with over 25 years of experience supporting individuals with intellectual and developmental disabilities and complex behavioral presentations.
-She demonstrates expertise in conducting functional behavior assessments (FBAs) and developing individualized behavior intervention plans (BIPs) grounded in evidence-based, data-driven practices.
+She demonstrates expertise in conducting functional behavior assessments (FBAs) and developing individualized positive behavior support plans (PBSPs) grounded in evidence-based, data-driven practices.
 With experience in implementing positive behavior supports, skill acquisition programming, and crisis intervention strategies across structured and residential settings, she has a strong focus on improving adaptive functioning, communication, and self-regulation.

 Alexis holds a Master of Arts in Educational Leadership and a Master of Education in Special Education with a concentration in Intensive Behavioral Studies, as well as a Bachelor of Science in Interrelated Special Education (K–12).